Sector looks to up tech game in face of new realities.

 Alex Witcpalek, industrial market specialist and director of sales for North America at sales-i discusses the future of the industrial sector post-COVID.

 Delegates preparing for this month’s STAFDA virtual conference will be reflecting on a whirlwind year.
 The US industrials sector has been hit hard by the Covid-19 crisis, with many manufacturing and production lines forced to significantly reduce output or cease altogether once the pandemic hit.
 Since then, and a combination of fractured supply chains, muted demand, workforce challenges and liquidity issues have all conspired to hit players across the market.

-There remain worries however, that the recovery could be strained and uneven as a result of a number of factors, such as reduced government spend on infrastructure projects and seasonal demand variations, suggesting business investment in tools and equipment could remain depressed through to the end of the year and into 2021.
+There remain worries, however, that the recovery could be strained and uneven as a result of a number of factors, such as reduced government spending on infrastructure projects and seasonal demand variations, suggesting business investment in tools and equipment could remain depressed through to the end of the year and into 2021.